Mission / Vision:

 Tip: If using the Snyk CLI, add `-d` or `--debug` to the commands to generate the debug logs.

 How do I "escalate" an open Support ticket?

 The best way to prioritize your Support ticket is to log it with the correct priority from the start, ensuring that any production blocking or urgent issues are logged with High priority.

 If your support ticket has already been logged and you would like to increase the Priority from Normal to High, you can update the ticket with

 #escalate anywhere in the body of the update or of your email response.
-Your ticket will be automatically upgraded to High priority.
-We prioritize High priority issues as much as possible.

 If you need help, do not hesitate to request for it in the Support ticket.
 If needed and productive to expedite resolution, our team are happy to accommodate requests for a short call or remote session.
 Please be sure to include your availability over the upcoming few days and we’ll do our best to accommodate.